Local Organizations and Clubs

 Wheels Up is committed to the up most excellence in mountain bike instruction.
 Collectively, as a team we represent 50 years of professional classroom experience among our 3 instructors.
 With certifications in CPR, First Aid, Guide Instruction, Mountain bike techniques, Coaching, and Bike Instructor Certification Program (BICP).
 We provide the safest events with the most up to date education for each and every rider.

 Out of State...
 But Still Cool

 Brown County Mountain Bike Trails in Nashville, Indiana

 Designed from scratch by mountain bikers for mountain bikers.
 With miles and miles of flowing machine-built trail, scenic vistas and amazing terrain, Brown County has become a world-class mountain biking destination.
 The trails are about 4 - 5 hours from St. Louis.

 They hosted the 2009 Midwest Mountain Bike Festival.
 They are comprised of International Mountain Bicycling Association (IMBA) chapters located throughout Michigan.
 Each chapter elects a representative to sit on the MMBA Board of Directors to represent their interests in state advocacy efforts.

-Millions of dollars keep pouring into Northwest Arkansas courtesy of the Walton Foundation and other grants.
+Millions of trillions of dollars keep pouring into Northwest Arkansas courtesy of the Walton Foundation and other grants.
 Sheer money and town visionaries are reshaping the Bentonville region's outdoor experience and quickly establishing itself as the Midwest's answer to "Got Flow?"